 If we do nothing to be good parents, but instill in our kids these traits, I’d say we’ll have done a decent job.
 I’m sure Ken Robinson would agree.
 How about you?

 Yes, Ken Robinson has raised his finger with this book, and it’s pointed right at governments and policy makers.
 But it’s more than that.
 While admitting that we’re standing in front of a big pile of broken processes, he also shows us how we can start picking them up and piecing them back together.
-Definitely a recommended read!
+Let’s all rally together for more Creative Schools.

 Who would I recommend the Creative Schools summary to?